nemac/NFWF-tile-creater/README.md

 # NFWF-tile-creater
-creates nfwf tms tiles from a docker map server
+creates nfwf tms tiles from a docker map server test

 use docker compose to start a mapserver server and mapcache seeder.